damianhakert/damianhakert.github.io/source/_posts/2016-01-15-making-gitlab-better-for-large-open-source-projects.markdown

 [this issue on GitLab.com](https://gitlab.com/gitlab-org/gitlab-ce/issues/8938).

 One issue that was raised several times was the ability to not create merge commits.
-In GitLab you can, as alternative to the merge commits, [use fast-forward merges](http://doc.gitlab.com/ee/workflow/ff_merge.html) or have [merge requests be automatically rebased](http://doc.gitlab.com/ee/workflow/rebase_before_merge.html).
+In GitLab you can, as an alternative to the merge commits, [use fast-forward merges](http://doc.gitlab.com/ee/workflow/ff_merge.html) or have [merge requests be automatically rebased](http://doc.gitlab.com/ee/workflow/rebase_before_merge.html).

 ## How we all build GitLab

 GitLab is built in the open.
-Our decisions, doubts and arguments about changes to GitLab, new features and everything else can all be found in our repositories (mainly [GitLab CE](https://gitlab.com/gitlab-org/gitlab-ce/issues) and [GitLab EE](https://gitlab.com/gitlab-org/gitlab-ee/issues)).
+Our decisions, doubts, and arguments about changes to GitLab, new features, and everything else can all be found in our repositories (mainly [GitLab CE](https://gitlab.com/gitlab-org/gitlab-ce/issues) and [GitLab EE](https://gitlab.com/gitlab-org/gitlab-ee/issues)).

-Everyone is free to comment, create new issues, vote and [contribute to the development](http://contributors.gitlab.com/) of GitLab.
-We have short and long term goals, all of which are visible on the issues of the repositories, but also on the [direction page on the website](https://about.gitlab.com/direction/).
+Everyone is free to comment, create new issues, vote on, and [contribute to the development](http://contributors.gitlab.com/) of GitLab.
+We have short- and long-term goals, all of which are visible on the issues of the repositories and on the [direction page on the website](https://about.gitlab.com/direction/).

 If you want to change something, create an issue or submit a merge request.
 You can choose to implement something yourself, or ask someone else to do it.